Karthick01234/srkimgedit/README.md

 SRKImgEdit is a lightweight, cross-platform image editing library for Web (JavaScript) and Android (Kotlin).
 It supports basic to advanced image editing, including real-time filters, AI-powered effects, and GPU-accelerated processing using WebGL and OpenGL ES.

-🚧 This project is under active development!
-We are looking for contributors to help build and improve this open-source library.
-Join us!
+🚧 This js and kotlin library development is stopped and library development is switched to rust + webassembly + jni

 ## Features 🚀